-Big Data, Object Storage, OpenIO and IOStack
+Big Data, Object Storage, and OpenIO

 A few years ago, when I was an analyst, I wrote many articles about architectures that can take advantage of object storage in large Big Data infrastructures (here an example) and, you know, one of my mantras in the last few years has always been to suggest the adoption of a two tier storage architecture strategy.
 Now, here at OpenIO, this isn’t changing.